Azure/doAzureParallel/docs/20-package-management.md

 Note: Container references that are not provided by tidyverse do not support Bioconductor installs.
 If you choose another container, you must make sure that Bioconductor is installed.

 ## Installing Custom Packages
-Our recommendation for installing custom packages is uploading your R packages sources to an Azure file share.
+doAzureParallel supports custom package installation in the cluster.
 Custom packages installation on the per-*foreach* loop level is not supported.

+For steps on installing on custom packages, it can be found [here](../samples/package_management/custom/README.md).

+Note: If the package requires a compilation such as apt-get installations, users will be require to build their own containers.

 ## Uninstalling a Package
 Uninstalling packages from your pool is not supported.
 However, you may consider rebuilding your pool.